bplmaps/lmec-main-site/content/articles/interview-richard-pegg.md

 ---
-title: 'Cosmologies and Colors: An Interview with Richard Pegg about _Heaven and Earth: The Blue Maps of China_'
+title: 'Cosmologies and Colors: An Interview with Richard Pegg about Heaven and Earth'
 date: 2024-01-26T04:00:00.000Z
 author: Richard Pegg and Garrett Dash Nelson
 description: >-
-  Learn more about our upcoming exhibition through an interview with the guest curator
+  Learn more about our upcoming exhibition, _Heaven and Earth: The Blue Maps of China_, through an interview with the guest curator
 image: >-
   https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:hx121n456/9897,1022,3534,1767/,1200/0/default.jpg